Subscribe to the Moving to Portland Newsletter

 Parks and Community Centers in the Multnomah Neighborhood

 The 90-acre Gabriel Park has a wide assortment of facilities for all kinds of activities.
-This includes a play ground, tennis courts, off-lease dog area, trails, and large fields for soccer and baseball/software.
+This includes a playground, tennis courts, off-lease dog area, trails, and large fields for soccer and baseball/software.
 In a corner of the park is the Southwest Community Center.
 It includes a basketball court, fitness room, gymnasium, kitchen, meeting room, party room, indoor swimming pool, and weight room.

 The Sprout Academy is an educational preschool with a 'green' focus offered by Portland Parks & Recreation's Southwest Community Center, located in the Southwest Community Center.
 "Sprout" students acquire the foundations of learning, including math, science, language development, art, music, and social skills.
 All the while, children experience nature and learn about ecosystems, sustainable living, and caring for the environment through developmentally appropriate activities in and out of the classroom.